-The introduction of container technology has significantly improved the ease of application development, and Kubernetes is at the forefront of such progress.
+The rise of container technology has revolutionized application development, with Kubernetes leading the charge in container orchestration across multiple machines.
 Kubernetes is an open-source platform that handles the orchestration of your containers on multiple machines.
-One of these Kubernetes platforms, Red Hat OpenShift (by Red Hat), provides users with the ability to auto-scale cloud applications.
-It has application containers powered by Docker with orchestration and management services courtesy of Kubernetes.
-As such, OpenShift is gaining popularity for its simple container architecture.
+One of these Kubernetes platforms, Red Hat OpenShift provides users with the ability to auto-scale cloud applications.
+It has application containers powered by Docker and relies on Kubernetes for orchestration and management services.
 It provides an integrated deployment architecture for managing the containers using Kubernetes orchestration services.
-Therefore, several products are taking advantage of this deployment.
+As such, OpenShift is gaining popularity for this simple container architecture.

 NCache Deployment Architecture in Red Hat OpenShift